 Vedanta tells us that you can discover your Dharma by studying sacred teachings from the examples of highly evolved people, reflecting on and following what satisfies your heart, and listening to your deepest inner feelings.

-At the Chopra Center, we suggest asking your heart, “What is my purpose, how can I serve?”
+We suggest asking your heart, “What is my purpose, how can I serve?”
 Just silently ask the question and listen to whatever answer arises, without evaluation or judgment.
 We also recommend making two lists, one of all the things you are good at and the other of all the things you really enjoy doing.
 The items that are on both lists will give you a clue to your Dharma or the path to follow.

 The Bhagavad Gita also says, “Better your own Dharma though imperfect than the Dharma of another done perfectly.”
 This means that you need to find your own truth and even though you may make mistakes along the way, this is still preferable to trying to copy others.